 As part of a phased reopening, gyms are currently operating on a reservation-only basis.
 Walking trails are also open.
 Some fitness classes and programming as well as Resident Council meetings and special events are being offered in small-group formats with proper mask-wearing and physical distancing required.
 We are also scheduling one-on-one wellness consultations.
 For a current schedule, links to access our online offerings, and more information, call Rachael Santiago at 423-830-8519 or email email@example.com.

 Courtyard is open with masking and physical distancing.

-Housekeeping from external vendors for apartment and cottage residents is allowed.
+Housekeeping from external vendors for apartment and villa residents is allowed.
 Screening is required.